 In a marketing degree program, business-minded students can expand their holistic understanding of marketing and its many subdisciplines, including market research, content generation, and brand management.
 As a marketing major, you can acquire a relevant knowledge base that can help you become a valuable candidate to employers.

-While marketers of the past relied mostly on reaching consumers directly through print, television, and radio advertising, the digital age has brought a range of new internet-based outlets for marketing.
+A primary reason to consider a major in marketing is the diverse array of subdisciplines in the field.
+While marketers in the past relied mostly on reaching consumers directly through print, television, and radio advertising, the digital age has brought a range of new internet-based outlets for marketing.

-Search Engine Optimizations (SEO)
+Search Engine Optimization

-How it works:
+This is how it works:

-- That information is compiled in Google’s index.
+That information is compiled in Google’s index.

-- A complex algorithm then matches user search queries to the information stored in Google’s index, generating a list of sites that correspond to the search keyword.
+A complex algorithm then matches user search queries to the information stored in Google’s index, generating a list of sites that correspond to the search keyword.

 Social Media Marketing

-Market Research Analysts
+Market Research Analyst

 Social Media Specialist

-Courses You Will Find In Maryville’s Online Bachelor’s in Marketing Program
+Marketing Major Courses: Maryville’s Online Bachelor’s in Marketing Program

 Consumer Market Behavior

-This course teaches students how to understand the factors that influence consumer behaviors.
+Consumer Market Behavior teaches students how to understand the factors that influence consumer behaviors.
 By evaluating the psychological processes, personal differences, and environmental factors that impact consumer purchasing decisions, markets can develop strategies that perform well even in competitive environments.